pelinmisee/Web-Scraping-For-Creating-A-Dataset-That-Keeps-House-Features/README.md

-# Web Scraping For Creating A Dataset That Keep House Features
+# Web Scraping For Creating A Dataset That Keeps House Features
 In this project, I scraped a huge amount data from a website  to keep different features of the houses That dataset will be used in a different project that is related to house price prediction.